naragurgel/workout_prescription/README.md

 4. set yourself as the owner
 5. change the name of the repo if you want
 6. add a description if you want
-7. choose what to copy, typicall the main branch only
+7. choose what to copy, typically the main branch only
-8. click the snazy green button
+8. click the snazzy green button

 ![image](https://user-images.githubusercontent.com/23039742/213840549-5bef12ae-198e-412b-84b6-0cc718b6fa1d.png)